ucrawler/nntplexer/README.md

 1 or more hetzner 4 core vm's for internal +

-1 or more hetzner 1 core vm's for external (RRDNS) +
+1 upto 4 hetzner 1 core vm's for external (RRDNS) +

 1 or more accounts from https://whatsmyuse.net/ is what you need.